-During the celebration of World PH Day the patients' organizations will launch messages on the need to:
+During the celebration of World PH Day, pulmonary hypertension organizations work to:

 - Increase awareness and disseminate knowledge of the disease to facilitate early diagnosis.
 Early diagnosis is important in decreasing premature PH-related deaths.